Charidemus: Athenian citizenship

-After the battle of Chaeronea (338), in which the forces of Athens and Thebes were soundly beaten by Macedonia, there was a faction in the Athenian Assembly that would have entrusted Charidemus with the command of the army and the task of reengaging the Macedonians, but they were countered by the “better men” who persuaded the body to put the city in Phocion's hands.
+After the Battle of Chaeronea (338 BC), in which the forces of Athens and Thebes were soundly beaten by Macedonia, there was a faction in the Athenian Assembly that would have entrusted Charidemus with the command of the army and the task of reengaging the Macedonians, but they were countered by the “better men” who persuaded the body to put the city in Phocion's hands.

 Exile

 After Alexander's army destroyed the city of Thebes in 335, the young Macedonian king turned toward Athens.
 The Athenians did everything they could to placate him, but demurred when he demanded the surrender of several men who had consistently advocated continued war with Macedon.
 Phocion and Demades were sent to negotiate and Alexander relented, though he did demand the banishment of Charidemus.
-So the mercenary-turned-citizen fled to Persia and the court of King Dareius III, who received him with distinction.
+So the mercenary-turned-citizen fled to Persia and the court of King Darius III, who received him with distinction.

-Later, during the King's preparations for the Battle of Issus (333), he overplayed his hand.
-When asked whether the Persian forces were adequate to defeat those of Alexander, Charidemus replied that the Makedonians would not be impressed with the splendor of the Persian army, that they were hardened warriors and unless the King met them with a force of equal intensity – i.e., one composed of Greeks and Makedonians – he could not prevail.
-This reply so angered Dareius that he ordered Charidemus’ immediate execution – a rash action he soon regretted.
+Later, during the King's preparations for the Battle of Issus (333 BC), he overplayed his hand.
+When asked whether the Persian forces were adequate to defeat those of Alexander, Charidemus replied that the Macedonians would not be impressed with the splendor of the Persian army, that they were hardened warriors and unless the King met them with a force of equal intensity – i.e., one composed of Greeks and Macedonians – he could not prevail.
+This reply so angered Darius that he ordered Charidemus’ immediate execution – a rash action he soon regretted.